lauravlad/lauravlad.github.io/_posts/2020-08-27-heart_disease_modeling.markdown

 ```

-Separate dataset into predictors and target and train and test.
+Separate dataset into predictors, target and train, test.

 ```
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.20, random_state=seed)
 ```

-I tested 5 different models on the dataset, but the Logistic Regression Model performed the best time wise and Recall score wise.
+I tested 5 different models on the dataset, but the Logistic Regression Model had the best Recall score and was the fastest.
+It took 0.001sec to fit the model.

 A high Recall Score is needed to reflect a low false negative result.

 A false positive will cost more but it's likely that the doctor will order more tests, and down the line they will find out the good news, that the patient has no heart disease.
-A false hegative will cost more down the line because it's less costly to treat a disease in incipient phases, but also delaying the correct diagnosis will ireverebly damage the health of the patient reducing the life quality and expectancy.
+A false hegative, on the other hand, will cost more down the line because it's more costly to treat a disease in advanced phases, but also delaying the correct diagnosis will ireversebly damage the health of the patient, reducing their life quality and expectancy.

 Instatiate the model:

 ```
-# Instantiate
 logreg = LogisticRegression(fit_intercept=False, C=1e12, solver='liblinear')
 ```

-Fit and predict:
+Fit and predict model:

 ```
-# Fit the model to training data
 model_log = logreg_1.fit(X_train, y_train)

-# Predict on test set
 y_hat_test = logreg_1.predict(X_test)
 ```